One fine body…

 Only 30 riders will be accepted into the 2020 race.

 You have to arrange for your own accommodation up to the event.
 If you are coming from far away countries, like Australia, make sure to add some days to getting over jetlag etc. It would be a pity to get the race ruined by a minor illness or jetlag.
 There are several hotels in or close to Helsingør.
 You will also find a commercial campsite and Danhostel Helsingør in walking distance to the racebriefing venue and the startline.

-Registration will open on the 1st. of September 2019, and close on the 30th of April 2020.
+Registration is now open - closes on the 30th of April 2020, at 12 noon CET.
 There will be no late entries for the 2020 race.